 How to Remove Mold From Wood Furniture and Other Surfaces:

-For small infestations, a mix of household detergent and water used with a brush or sponge may be all that’s necessary to remove mold from the wood in your home.
-In some tougher cases, careful sanding or even replacement is called for.
-But keep in mind that mold spores can be dangerous, so many infestations should be evaluated by professionals with the correct training and removal methods.
+For minor infestations, a solution of household detergent and water with a soft-bristled brush or sponge may be enough to remove mold from the wood in your house.
+In more difficult situations, meticulous sanding or even replacement may be required.
+Keep in mind that even the invisible mold spores can cause health problems, so only specialists with appropriate training and removal procedures should handle severe cases.

-5. Once you’ve removed the mold from your wooden items, use a HEPA vacuum cleaner to trap mold spores from the air.
-Most shop vacuums do not have a filter capable of trapping mold spores.
-Some household vacuums, such as those from Dyson, have built in HEPA filtering, but you should use caution when emptying the debris into the trash.
+Once you’ve removed the mold from your wooden furniture and surfaces, use a HEPA vacuum cleaner to trap mold spores from the air.
+Most shop vacs do not have a filter capable of trapping mold spores.
+Some household vacuums, such as those from Dyson, have built-in HEPA filtering but use caution when emptying the debris into the trash.

 If you have surface mold on your wood floor or ceiling, the first thing you must do is locate its source and correct it.
 You’ll also then need to remove any furnishings from the area.
 This allows visual inspection to identify the entire affected area.

 Next, use a spray bottle filled half with vinegar, and half with dishwashing soap and water.Spray the afflicted area and allow it to sit for 10 minutes before wiping away the mold.

 After the mold has been removed, use a clean, wet cloth to wipe away any remaining cleaning solution.
 Once the floor is completely dry, you can resume using the space.
 However, we recommend checking the area every few weeks to ensure that mold hasn’t returned.